 Underline indicate most frequent.

-- Concurrent use of strong CYP3A inhibitors including ketoconazole, and nefazodone ↑ blood levels and the risk of toxicities; avoid concurrent use; if unavoidable, ↓ ceritinib dose.
+- Concurrent use of strong CYP3A inhibitors including ketoconazole, and nefazodone ↑ levels and the risk of toxicities; avoid concurrent use; if unavoidable, ↓ ceritinib dose.

-- Strong CYP3A inducers including carbamazepine, phenytoin, and rifampin may ↓ blood levels and effectiveness; avoid concurrent use.
+- Strong CYP3A inducers including carbamazepine, phenytoin, and rifampin may ↓ levels and effectiveness; avoid concurrent use.

 - Beta-blockers, diltiazem, verapamil, digoxin, and clonidine may ↑ risk of bradycardia; avoid concurrent use, if possible.